FREQUENTLY ASKED QUESTIONS

 Most of our retailers can special order shoes for you.
 If you have a specific request, please contact your local retailer and ask to place a special order, or you can look up the retailers that sell the specific product online by clicking "buy these products online" from the product page on this site.

 We have a list of authorized cobblers on our website that you can contact for a resole or repair here.

 Replacement shoelaces are only available for some (not all) footwear models.
 Check out our current offering of replacement shoelaces.
-If you do not see the model listed we encourage you to visit a local dealer or outdoor store to find a comparable shoelace in size and quality.
+If you do not see the model listed we encourage you to visit a local dealer, outdoor store or purchase online to find a comparable shoelace in size and quality.
 Please check back in the coming months as we are working hard to have more laces in stock for replacement.
 Sorry, we currently do not stock replacement laces for our Mountain Running Shoes.

 La Sportiva utilizes a range of fits specifically developed for the unique shape of a woman foot in order to offer maximum comfort.
 Our women’s models have a wider forefoot to heel ratio compared to our men’s shoes and are narrower, straighter and lower cut heel and have less volume overall.

 We produce tech sheets when a product is introduced to the market.
 Over time, these products evolve to improve performance and meet your needs.
 The most current/best information is listed on the product page under Tech Info.
 The tech sheet is an added resource, but may have dated photos and differences in weight.